NurielX01/smart_home/README.md

 3. Type "cd [your repo download path]/smart_home/test/hub" to navigate to the makefile.
 4. Type "make clean check" to generate new executable and run the hub.
 5. Wait until a test GUI apears - this means the server is now running.
-6. While running, Repeat stages 3-5 with the path "...smart_home/test/smart_home_tcp_client".
+6. While running, repeat stages 3-5 with the path "...smart_home/test/smart_home_tcp_client".
 7. Wait until you see the program output on the terminal.
 8. Output should include:<br />
   a.
 Terminal-1: prints called by main thread which accepts the connection requests from agents(sensor, sprinkler) &nbsp;&nbsp;&nbsp;&nbsp;and receive event published by the sensor.<br />